Operational Readiness

 Detection drill

 Pick one public-PoC scenario.
-Can SOC identify telemetry, fields, hunt query, expected noise, and visibility gaps?
+Can SOC identify telemetry, fields, hunt query, expected noise, visibility gaps, and proof boundary?

 Leadership drill